57kg Is How Many Pounds

 Q: Is 1 kg always equal to 2.20462 lbs?

 A: Yes, the conversion factor remains constant.
-However, due to rounding, the final result might differ slightly depending on the number of decimal places used.
+On the flip side, due to rounding, the final result might differ slightly depending on the number of decimal places used.

 Q: What if I need to convert pounds to kilograms?